-To tell a young person to enter a full room without any show of embarrassment, or thought of himself, is to put a barrier in the way of his being self-possessed through self-forgetfulness. but to send a young person into a full room with a life-and-death message to someone already there , is to cause him to forget himself through filling him with thought of another.
-And this distinction in methods of training is one to be borne in mind in all endeavors at training children to courtesy.
+To tell a young person to enter a full room without any show of embarrassment, or thought of himself, is to put a barrier in the way of his being self-possessed through self-forgetfulness.
+On the contrary, to send a young person into a full room with a life-and-death message to someone already there, is to cause him to forget himself through filling him with thought of another.
+This distinction in methods of training is one to be borne in mind in all endeavors at training children to courtesy.

 Another way described is to ensure that a child gains the habit of focusing on their playmates.
 The principal matter when they are with them is to discover what interests them and make what they say and do surround their discovery.
 What a useful and pleasant habit this would be.
 A good way to start to build this habit is to inquire from the little one what interests their friends until they can tell you.
 Then once they can tell you inquiring still on what was talked about and done to ensure the other was enjoying themselves.

 If a child has shown any lack of courtesy, Mr. Trumbull urges parents to instruct their children to be frank and outspoken in expression of their regret for their actions and their desire to be forgiven, no matter how slight the discourtesy.
 He holds that true courtesy involves a readiness to apologize for any and every failure.